Malcolm Knowles, one of the fathers of adult learning theory, wrote the following in his landmark book The Adult Learner:

 Teaching is a process of guided interaction between the teacher, the student, and the materials of instruction.
 Teaching, like medical practice, is mostly a matter of cooperation with nature.
 The function of the teacher is to guide the student into the experiences that will enable him to develop his own potentialities.

 This makes their learning more effective and helps learners integrate it into their daily lives.

 The concept of self-directed learning puts the learner in charge of the direction of the training.
-If you are the facilitator, then you must be flexible and competent enough to be adapt to what the learners need.
+If you are the facilitator, then you must be flexible and competent enough to be able to adapt to what the learners need.
 Rigidly following a training agenda might allow the facilitator to “check the box” for completing a training program, but the learners might not obtain anything useful from the session.

 If you are going to allow learners to set the workshop direction, you need to be prepared to handle wherever they take the program.

-- Focus on the learning objectives.
-Self-directed learning does not mean that you ignore learning objectives.
-Rather, the learning objectives provide focus for the learning —what you need to accomplish.
+Self-directed learning doesn't mean that you ignore learning objectives.
+Rather, the learning objectives—what you need to accomplish—provide focus for the learning.
 You let the learners determine how you will get there.

 Practicing self-directed learning with adults is a critical process that ensures the learning meets learners’ specific developmental needs.
 Self-directed learning concepts can intimidate facilitators, but with a little practice, they can be fun and, more important, highly effective.